I'm a member

 DESCRIPTIONConfocal laser endomicroscopy (CLE), also known as confocal fluorescent endomicroscopy and optical endomicroscopy, allows in vivo microscopic imaging of cells during endoscopy.
 CLE is proposed for a variety of purposes, especially as a real-time alternative to histology during colonoscopy and for targeting areas to undergo biopsy in patients with inflammatory bowel disease and Barrett’s esophagus.

 Confocal laser endomicroscopy (CLE), also known as confocal fluorescent endomicroscopy and optical endomicroscopy, allows in vivo microscopic imaging of the mucosal epithelium during endoscopy.
-According to the American Society for Gastrointestinal Endoscopy (ASGE), with CLE, light from a low-power laser illuminates tissue and, subsequently, the same lens detects light reflected from the tissue through a pinhole.
+The process involves using light from a low-power laser to illuminate tissue and, subsequently, the same lens detects light reflected from the tissue through a pinhole.
 The term confocal refers to having both illumination and collection systems in the same focal plane.
-Light reflected and scattered at other geometric angles that is not reflected through the pinhole is excluded from detection which dramatically increases the special resolution of CLE images.
+Light reflected and scattered at other geometric angles that is not reflected through the pinhole is excluded from detection, which dramatically increases the special resolution of CLE images.

 As noted previously, limitations of CLE systems include a limited viewing area and depth of view.
 Another issue is standardization of systems for classifying lesions viewed with CLE devices.
 Although there is not currently an internationally accepted classification system for colorectal lesions, 2 systems have been developed that have been used in a number of studies conducted in different countries.
 These are the Mainz criteria for endoscopy-based CLE devices and the Miami classification system for probe-based CLE devices.
 Lesion classification systems are less developed for non-gastrointestinal lesions viewed by CLE devices e.g., those in the lung or bladder.
 Another potential issue is the learning curve for obtaining high-quality images and classifying lesions.
 Several recent studies, however, have found that the ability to acquire high-quality images and interpret them accurately can be learned relatively quickly; these studies were limited to colorectal applications of CLE.